A Chocolate Orange update for 2019

 In the North East a whole team of colleagues has been supporting me for the last few years, donating to charities, foundations, hospitals and hospices who’ve supported loved ones.
 Particularly close to my heart, and where Elliott spent time are Zoe’s Place for babies and infants, Alder Hey and Whiston hospital.

-Colleagues in Blackpool also collect for Brian House children’s hospice, Derian House children’s hospice in Chorley and St Rocco’s hospice in Warrington.
+Colleagues in Blackpool also collect for Brian House children’s hospice, Trinity hospice with around 1,000 donated this year.

-In our London hub colleagues collected over 500 chocolate oranges last year, which were donated to the nurses in Evelina House, the Children’s hospital linked to St. Thomas’s hospital.
-The collection for this year is well underway and we’re hoping to deliver even more this time.
+In our London hub colleagues collected over 500 chocolate oranges this year, which were donated to the nurses in Evelina House, the Children’s hospital linked to St. Thomas’s hospital.
+It was amazing to deliver them again on 16 December.